-Many people overlook their rollover IRA option because they are just as happy continuing to keep their retirement funds in some form of employer plan, but there are a few compelling reasons why you may want to opt for the rollover IRA anyway.
+Many people overlook their rollover IRA option because they are just as happy continuing to keep their retirement funds in some form of employer plan.
+There are a few compelling reasons to opt for the rollover IRA:

 IRA Rollover Benefit 1: Continued Tax Deferral

 One big advantage of an IRA rollover is the continuation of the tax-deferred treatment you had at your workplace retirement account.
-Furthermore, no tax is owed on a properly executed rollover, although it is reportable transaction to the IRS.
+What's more, no tax is owed on a properly executed rollover, although it is a reportable transaction to the IRS.

 IRA Rollover Benefit 2: Increased Investment Options

-Within a 401(k) plan, your investment options are limited to the choices provided to you by your plan custodian and your employer.
+Within a 401(k) plan, your investment options are limited to the choices provided to you by your plan custodian and employer.
 Often, these choices are sufficient, but rarely are they extensive.
-But with a rollover IRA, you can choose to put your money in virtually any mainstream investment imaginable.
+With a rollover IRA, you can choose to put your money in virtually any mainstream investment imaginable.

 IRA Rollover Benefit 3: Lower Fees

-In addition to limited investment options, some employer-sponsored 401(k) plans are generally wrought with high administrative fees.
-These fees are not enough to make contributing to the plan a bad deal, but if you can keep those retirement assets growing in a similarly tax-advantaged option with lower fees, why wouldn't you?
-IRAs tend to have lower fees, if any, depending on where you open the account (such as a banking institution, with a financial advisor, or an online bank).
+In addition to limited investment options, some employer-sponsored 401(k) plans have high administrative fees.
+These fees are not enough to make contributing to the plan a bad deal, but it makes more sense to keep those retirement assets growing in a similarly tax-advantaged option.
+IRAs tend to have lower fees, if any, depending on where and how you open the account—say, a banking institution, online bank, or through a financial advisor.